channainfo/commissioner/README.md

 If your server was running, restart it so that it can find the assets properly.

+## Bump a new version

+Update the semantic version number in `lib/spree_cm_commissioner/version.rb`, then create and push a new tag to GitHub.
+When the tag is pushed, the GitHub Actions workflow will automatically build the gem and publish it to RubyGems.

 ## Config

 ### Rake tasks